Dekkonot/rbx-dom/docs/binary.md

 - [Acknowledgement](#acknowledgement)

 ## Document Conventions
-This document assumes a basic understanding of Rust's conventions for numeric types.
-For example:
+This document utilizes Rust's convention for number types.
+Familiarity is helpful, but they are utilized because of the ease in understanding them.
+As a quick synopsis:

 - `u16` is an unsigned 16-bit integer
 - `i32` is a signed 32-bit integer

-Integers are assumed to be little endian and 2's complement unless otherwise specified.
-The presence of big endian integers and integers with interesting transformations are explicitly noted.
+- `f32` is a 32-bit floating point number

+The [endianness](https://en.wikipedia.org/wiki/Endianness) of integers is inconsistent and will be explicitly noted when it is relevant.
+Additionally, there are a few notable transformations that may be applied to data types.
+They are explicitly noted when they are relevant.

 The data contained in a chunk may be compressed.
 The term "chunk data" refers to the decompressed contents.

 ## File Structure

-Binary model files consist of a short header, followed by a series of chunks.
-Each chunk has the same framing, enabling consumers to partialy decode a file.
+Roblox binary files consist of a short header, followed by a series of chunks.
+A file ends when an `END` chunk is encountered.

+The layout of file is roughly as follows:
-1. File Header
+- File Header
-2. Chunks
-	1. Zero or one `META` chunks
+- Zero or one `META` chunk
-	2. Zero or one `SSTR` chunks
+- Zero or one `SSTR` chunk
-	3. Zero or more `INST` chunk
+- Zero or more `INST` chunks
-	4. Zero or more `PROP` chunks
+- Zero or more `PROP` chunks
-	5. One `PRNT` chunk
+- One `PRNT` chunk
-	6. One `END` chunk
+- One `END` chunk

+It is RECOMMENDED that encoders write chunks in the order above for compatibility, but it is not required.
+The exact requirement for a chunk's position is noted in that chunk's documentation.

 ## File Header
 Every file starts with a 32 byte header.